 Southwestern Baptist Theological Seminary

 Fort Worth, TX 76122

 Applicants may use the application checklist as a personal guide for their application progress.
 The application materials are as follows:

 “The program tuition cost for Southern Baptists is $9,300 plus an initial program fee.
 The program tuition cost for non-Southern Baptist students is $12,300 in addition to an initial program fee.

 The Program Cost(s) are broken down in the following manner:

-A D.Ed.Min. student (both Southern Baptist and non-Southern Baptist) will be charged a down payment of $1,000 due by July 1.
+D.Ed.Min. students (both Southern Baptist and non-Southern Baptist) will be charged an initial fee of $1,200 due by July 1.

 Years 1-3 - $3,100 per year paid in its entirety by July 1 or divided into twelve monthly payments.
 Note: monthly payments are processed through a payment plan.
 Additional information is available through the Southwestern Business Office.

 Non-SBC students will be charged a yearly payment of $4,100.

 If a D.Ed.Min. student's program exceeds three years, there is no charge for year 4.
 However, an additional extension fee of $1,100 per year will be charged to the student for year 5 and every year thereafter.
 Please note that a student's program may not exceed six years in total.”